timsayshey/cringe-clock/README.md

 ![ccicon](https://github.com/timsayshey/cringe-clock/assets/1148940/bc70d876-d58f-4817-b844-d0f8af1c88c0)

-# Cringe Clock - Desktop Pomodoro App for the Wildly Distractible
+# CringeClock - Desktop Pomodoro App for the Wildly Distractible

-Welcome to **Cringe Clock** - the cross-platform desktop timer that's so in-your-face, you can't help but stay on track.
+Welcome to **CringeClock** - the cross-platform desktop timer that's so in-your-face, you can't help but stay on track.
 Designed with the distractible, the procrastinators, and the "oh look, a squirrel!" crowd in mind.
 If you've ever found yourself three hours deep into a Wikipedia rabbit hole when you were supposed to be working, this is for you.

 ### Supports Windows, Mac, and Linux